UpstreamAB/UpstreamPowerPack/RMM-Script-Repository/README.md

-Placeholder for RMM neutral Powershell and Batch scripts.
+Placeholder for RMM neutral scripts.